gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 corrected his misdeeds, to his endless happiness.
 On this subject I propose to enlarge, with God's permission, in the book I have so often promised to write concerning the "Instruction of a Prince."[^71]

-## Chapter XL: The treason and death of O'Roric.
+## Chapter XL: The treason and death of O'Roric

 Meanwhile, Ireland enjoyed tranquillity and peace under the governors to whom the custody of the realm was committed.
 However, some dispute arising between Hugh de Lacy and O'Roric, the one-eyed